nicolabs/nicolabs.net/_posts/2013-02-25-Unicode-essentials-for-Java.md

 ## Draft !
 ![Rosetta Stone + Unicode logo](/assets/blog/rosetta_unicode.jpg)

-Today, all developers have heard of Unicode : this character encoding that can be used for all the languages in the world.
+Today, all developers have heard of Unicode : this character encoding allows all characters of any language in the world.

-This article outlines the basics of Unicode through some key points for Java developers.
+This article outlines the basics of Unicode through some key points for **Java developers**.

-It also talks about the influence of Unicode on the JVM like : how characters are stored into a `String` and why you have to be cautious when using `char` and `String.length()`.
+It also talks about the influence of Unicode on the JVM, like how characters are stored into a `String` and why you have to get cautious when using `char` and `String.length()`.

 ## Unicode internals